Home Companies TER

 Teradyne, Inc. (TER) — Structural Peer Analysis

-Teradyne, Inc. ranks near the peer group median, with growth as the main structural strength, while stability is less supportive than the other dimensions.
+Teradyne, Inc. ranks near the peer group median, with a split structural profile: strong growth and profitability, but weak valuation and stability.
 That creates a tension: current price behavior looks stronger than the structural profile would suggest.

 ENTRY TODAY